vickjoeobi/nrw-html-and-css-2021-spring/lesson6/index.md

 # HTML Tags 3

 This session teaches HTML Tags that go beyond the scope of our CV Project website.
 The exercises could still use the content of checkpoint 5 but at the end of the lesson, there should be no new content added to the CV Website.
-In other words, checkpoint 6 is the same as checkpoint 5.
+In other words, there is no checkpoint 6 but we would instead use checkpoint 5 in the beginning of lesson 7.

-> If a student insists that they use a certain HTML Tag which they learnt during this lesson, then they can still add it to their personal CV website but the general content should remain the same between checkpoint 5 and checkpoint 6
+> If a student insists that they use a certain HTML Tag which they learnt during this lesson, then they can still add it to their personal CV website but the general content at the beginning of lesson 7 should be the content from checkpoint 5.

 ## Class Agenda

 1. HTML Tables
 2. HTML Multimedia
 3. HTML Entities
 4. Other HTML Tags

 ## 1. HTML Tables